RJPearson94/terraform-provider-twilio/docs/resources/flex_plugin_release.md

 For more information on Twilio Flex, see the product [page](https://www.twilio.com/flex)

-!> This API used to manage this resource is currently in beta and is subject to change

-!> The plugin release API does not support deleting or archiving of release resources therefore the provider will not remove or modify any resources when running a destroy, only the state for the resource will be removed.

-!> If you need to remove a current release from Flex you will need to create a new release resource with the desired configuration
+!> If this resource is deleted and the release is the latest Twilio Flex Plugin release.
+A new configuration without any plugins will be created.
+This configuration will then be deployed as a new release to supersede the existing release

+~> To allow terraform to correctly manage the lifecycle of the release, it is recommended that use the lifecycle meta-argument `create_before_destroy` with this resource.
+The docs can be found [here](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy)

 ## Example Usage